Should I use a HELOC to pay off credit card debt?

 Key takeaways

-• A HELOC (home equity line of credit) can be a useful tool for paying off credit card debt, as it often has a lower interest rate and a long repayment period.
+- A HELOC (home equity line of credit) can be a useful tool for paying off credit card debt, as it often has a lower interest rate and a long repayment period.

 A typical HELOC has a term, or lifespan, of 25 years and includes both a draw period and a repayment period.
-During the draw period, which might last for up to 10 years, you are allowed to draw money from your line of credit up to your credit limit.
-During the repayment period, which lasts for the remainder of the HELOC term, you will no longer be able to draw from your line of credit and will need to pay back any money owed.
+During the draw period, which might last for up to 10 years, you are allowed to use money from your line of credit up to your credit limit.
+During the repayment period, which lasts for the remainder of the HELOC term, you will no longer be able to draw from your line of credit and will need to pay back any owed funds.
 You’ll be paying interest on your HELOC during both the draw and repayment periods, so do some comparison shopping beforehand to secure the best HELOC interest rates.

 There are several benefits to using a home equity line of credit to pay off credit cards.

-Instead of paying off credit card debt bit by bit (with either the snowball method or the avalanche method, for example), a HELOC lets you eliminate it all at once (or within a few months).
+Instead of paying off credit card debt bit by bit (with either the snowball method or the avalanche method, for example), a HELOC lets you eliminate it all at once or within a few months.
 If you are currently feeling overwhelmed by the outstanding balances, using a HELOC can provide significant mental relief.

 Your interest rate will likely be lower